krishnapriya-n/fitness_tracker/README.md

 ## Usage

-### Home Page
+### Macro Tracker
-- Input your age, height, weight, and daily calorie goal.
-- These details will be saved and can be used in other sections of the app.
+- Keep track of your daily macronutrient intake (carbs, fats, proteins).

 ### Exercise Tracker
 - Track your exercises by adding data such as the type of exercise, duration, and calories burned.

-### Macro Tracker
-- Keep track of your daily macronutrient intake (carbs, fats, proteins).

 ### AI Chatbot
 - Chat with the AI about fitness, nutrition, or any questions you may have.
 The chatbot is powered by OpenAI's GPT and is designed to help with fitness-related queries.